Self Management Tips

 Join a support group

-Epilepsy Action and Friends Online Support Group is designed to bring together an Australian community of people aged 21 and over who have/had epilepsy or know someone with epilepsy.
+Epilepsy Action and Friends Online Support Group is designed to bring together adults who have/had epilepsy or know someone with epilepsy.
 This is a place for you to share your own experiences, meet others with epilepsy and gain practical advice so you feel supported living with epilepsy.

 Oz Youth Beyond Epilepsy is a great place for young people aged 16-23 years to connect, share experiences and support each other.
 There will be weekly topics, competitions and opportunities to make your own video to share.